thepacketgeek/rust-tcpstream-demo/lines/README.md

   - The client/server code shouldn't care how the data is represented on the wire

 ## A Type to the rescue!
 Starting off with the I/O management abstraction, let's define a new type to own and interact with our `TcpStream`.
-From the previous article, we know we'll want to use the [BufReader](https://doc.rust-lang.org/std/io/struct.BufReader.html) for its `read_line()` method.
+From the previous demo, we know we'll want to use the [BufReader](https://doc.rust-lang.org/std/io/struct.BufReader.html) for its `read_line()` method.

 For writing, we have three options:
-  - Use TcpStream directly, identical to what we did in the previous article
+  - Use TcpStream directly, identical to what we did in the previous demo
   - Use [BufWriter](https://doc.rust-lang.org/std/io/struct.BufWriter.html) which is a good logical jump given our use of `BufReader`
   - Use [LineWriter](https://doc.rust-lang.org/stable/std/io/struct.LineWriter.html) which sounds like an even closer match to what we want